This vegan potato curry is rich and fragrant and loaded with flavor. It’s delicious on its own or served with rice or vegan naan.

 However, if you want to make this a little lower in fat, then along with using a light coconut milk you could reduce the oil or replace it with water when sautéeing the onions.
 Again, I wouldn’t recommend it, as it wouldn’t be as delicious, but you definitely could do it if you wanted a lower fat option.

+Garam masala and the spice factor.
 I used garam masala powder for this recipe, but you can substitute regular curry powder if that’s what you have on hand.
-You can definitely make this recipe spicier than I did, I used 4 tsp of garam masala, which creates a very mild but delicious flavor.
+You can definitely make this recipe spicier than I did, I used 4 teaspoons of garam masala, which creates a very mild but delicious flavor.
 If you like your curries more on the spicy side then you can use more or bump up the cayenne pepper!

 - Vegan Massaman Curry